Verdugo Hills Flexible Spending Accounts

 Dependent care FSAs

-- Dependent (child, spouse, parent, grandparent, brother, sister, etc.) who is unable to care for him/herself because of a disability and spends at least 8 hours a day in your home
+- Eligible dependents include children under age 14, and any dependents (child, spouse, parent, grandparent, brother, sister, etc.) unable to care for themselves because of a disability who spend at least 8 hours a day in your home

 - Before/after school care